 Niacin, one of the eight Vitamin B types, has two different functional forms.
 And as with all vitamin B types, niacin helps break down food into energy by assisting enzymes.
 Niacin is majorly associated with NAD and NADP, coenzymes significantly involved in cellular metabolism.

-Niacin exists in two primary chemical forms, which have different effects on the body, and you can find either in foods and supplements.
+Niacin exists in two primary chemical forms, which have different effects on the body, and you can find it either in foods and supplements.

 These types are: